Elicon-IL/EDA-Tools/README.md

     - Bus opener tool.
     - Preliminary power and size estimation tool.

-Have a new idea for EDA-Tools?
-Want to Suggest something or get our help ?
+Have another new idea for EDA-Tools?
-We're always excited to hear you
+Share your idea with us here

 http://www.elicon.biz/community